 You will be supported through this process and should contact your senior PAC advisor and Health and Safety for guidance through this process.
 PAC may determine that an external and independent investigation is required and work with you to identify and implement solutions to address any psychosocial hazards.

-Monitor and review the effectiveness of the controls and adapt or improve the controls where necessary.
+Monitor and review the effectiveness of controls and make changes where required.

 Resources